richiexuetang/Personal-Website/content/featured/MerchandiseY/index.md

   - Styled Components
 ---

-StockX clone (not yet) web application that has many modern web store features implemeted with scalable, maintainable designs.
+StockX clone (coming soon) web application that has many modern web store features implemeted with scalable, maintainable designs.
 User can authenticate using email/password or Gmail through firebase authentication along with ability to checkout items in cart with mock Stripe API.